Overview of Risk Management

 In addition, to monitor operational risk, the Company and its subsidiaries determine a policy for executives of each department to be responsible for monitoring the risk by considering this as a part of their regular duties.
 This will help identify all risks and problems that occur in order to respond to the changes in an appropriate and timely manner and not damaging to the Company and its subsidiaries.
-Nevertheless, to be informed of the result of business operations and problems that occur, as well as trends and changes in information of risk factors, the Company and its subsidiaries organize a filing and reporting of the information associated with operational risk management to be continually and regularly reported to the Board of Directors, the Risk Management Committee, and high level executives to use in the determination of policies, to develop a sufficient risk management system, and to be a tool in aiding the Company and its subsidiaries to evaluate the capability and efficiency of the internal control system.
+Nevertheless, to be informed of the result of business operations and problems that occur, as well as trends and changes in information of risk factors, the Company and its subsidiaries organize a filing and reporting of the information associated with operational risk management to be continually and regularly reported to the Board of Directors, the Risk Oversight Committee, and high-level executives to use in the determination of policies, to develop a sufficient risk management system, and to be a tool in aiding the Company and its subsidiaries to evaluate the capability and efficiency of the internal control system.